czofficial/nd00333_AZMLND_C2/bankmarketing/README.md

 The published pipeline overview shows the REST endpoint (REST URL), including the confirmation of an 'active' status.

 ![run-widget](./Screenshots/run-widget.png)\
 Jumping to the Jupyter Notebook, the run steps can be seen using the RunDetails widget.
+In this case, it doesn't show the full capabilities of the RunWidget as the notebook wasn't run in a seperate Juyper Notebook editor.

 ### Documentation
 The submission includes this README file that describes the main components of the project and a screencast that shows the entire process of the working ML application.